-- Attend a pre-registration orientation.
+- attend a pre-registration orientation.
 International students are required to attend a mandatory orientation and enrollment session.
 Orientation is scheduled approximately two to three weeks prior to the start of the semester.
-Students are required to bring Form I-20, passport/visa, Form I-94.
+Students are required to bring their I-20 form, passport, visa, and I-94 form.

-- Enroll in, maintain and complete a minimum of 12 units each semester
+- enroll in, maintain, and complete required units each semester

 - All International Students must become familiar with the regulations of the Bureau of Citizenship and Immigration Services and assume responsibility for complying with those regulations.